aws-samples/secure-data-science-reference-architecture/README.md

 ## Overview

 Amazon SageMaker is a powerful enabler and a key component of a data science environment, but it’s only part of what is required to build a complete and secure data science environment.
 For more robust security you will need other AWS services such as Amazon CloudWatch, Amazon S3, and AWS VPC.
-The following are some of the key things you will want in place, working in concert, with Amazon SageMaker.
+This project aims to be an example of how to pull together these services, to use them together to create secure, self-service, data science environments.

 ## Table of Contents

 1. Getting Started
 1. License
 1. Features
 1. Architecture Overview
 1. Repository Breakdown

-## Quick Deploy
+## Getting Started

 Use the following links below to quickly deploy this repository to your AWS account.
 No need to clone or fork the repository - the source code is available in Amazon S3 ready for deployment via CloudFormation.
 To get started click one of the buttons below.

 | Region | Launch Template |